 Between food debris, grime, and built-up grease, it should be no surprise when your dishwasher stops draining altogether, especially if you don’t regularly clean the drain.

-Just like replacing toilet parts, cleaning the inside of the dishwasher is a DIY job most homeowners can tackle very easily.
+Just like replacing toilet parts, cleaning the inside of the dishwasher is a DIY job most homeowners can tackle very quickly.

 “How To Clean Dishwasher Drain”